 On October 26, 2020, the Commission issued its Order Excusing Expert Witnesses, Accepting Testimony and Exhibits, and Canceling Expert Witness Hearing.
-In addition to granting Toccoa's motion to excuse the expert witnesses and to accept all testimony and exhibits into evidence, the Commission canceled the expert witness hearing, and ordered the parties to file proposed orders, or a joint proposed order, on or before December 4, 2020.
+In its Order, the Commission found good cause to grant the Company's motion excusing all Toccoa and Public Staff witnesses from testifying at the expert witness hearing, to receive the witnesses' prefiled testimony and exhibits into evidence, and to cancel the expert witness hearing scheduled for November 4, 2020.
+The Commission also found good cause to require that the parties file proposed orders, or a joint proposed order, on or before December 4, 2020.